-Project Expenditure Category: 2.34 Assistance to Impacted Nonprofit Organizations (Impacted or a) Goals: Senior Friendship Centers targets low-income minority seniors living in rural areas throughout Lee County.
+Project Overview: The subaward for this project is executed through a subrecipient agreement with a) Goals: Senior Friendship Centers targets low-income minority seniors living in rural areas throughout Lee County.
 Although assistance is available to those that meet the eligibility criteria set forth, we target rural communities with our outreach efforts to ensure we are reaching the underserved, marginalized and adversely affected seniors in Lee County.